 - Don’t forget to create some monster teeth with the construction paper so your monster can eat the worries it gets.

 Creating a Worry Monster Box with your kids is an opportunity to develop critical coping skills and to build mindfulness into their daily routine, no matter where they are throughout the day.
 Encourage kids to use the box as a tool to help cope with big feelings.
-Once you get comfortable with the new routine, it’s a great way to discuss together what else you can do to “put the worries away.”
-Remind your child that worry is a feeling that comes and goes and talking about it with an adult they trust can help them feel better.
+Once you get comfortable with the new activity, use it as a tool to discuss what else you can do to “put the worries away” together.
+Remind your kids that worry is a feeling that comes and goes, and talking about it with an adult they trust can help them feel better.

-If the box doesn’t always work or you’re looking for other ways to help them identify and cope with feelings, you might also like:
+Looking for other ways to help your kids identify and cope with feelings?
+You might also like: